Note: this article was first written in 2016 but has been updated several times over the years, especially as things have changed and evolved.

 I’ve been trying to write this article for a while.
 Years.
-While I try to avoid listicles, I’ve found that, at times, they have their uses.
-These are my opinions and observations on what we talk about when we talk about fan theories, and what they are, and how we should talk about them.
+The following is a list of my opinions and observations on what we talk about when we talk about fan theories: what they are, and how we should talk about them.

 Fan theory is not listed on Urban Dictionary.
+(This isn’t true anymore.)
 It is not explained on Know Your Meme.
+(This is still true.)
 Even the /r/FanTheories subreddit does not have any official stance on what makes a fan theory a fan theory.
+(Note: this has evolved a lot since I first wrote this.
+See the update at the bottom of the article for more.)

-This is largely because the phrase “fan theory” means a lot of different things to a lot of different people.
+The phrase fan theory means a lot of different things to a lot of different people.
 Part of why I’m writing this is to reach some kind of definition and meaning, and to refute what I see as being inaccurate uses of the phrase.

 Now, more importantly, I’d like to explore both what makes a fan theory good and what makes a fan theory bad and what makes a fan theory not a fan theory.
 Part of this will include citing particularly good and bad fan theories.